 Keep track of all weight-related expenses

 Provide documentation of every trip made to medical professionals for treatment of health issues related to obesity in the past few years.
 Hold on to receipts for diet centers, fitness clubs, or any weight loss programs you may have joined.
+This documentation may be useful later when negotiating the bariatric surgery cost.

 Get help from your primary care physician or bariatric surgeon in the insurance authorization process